 Getting and building the seed project

 In this step we provide you with a small "Hello World" example project.
-First, we download the project, then we run it from the command line and set up the IDE for the later usage.
+We download the project run it from the command line and set up the IDE for the later usage.

 To get the project, use the follow command